-So yeah, even though these stuffed peppers may not be the most photogenic thing I’ve ever posted, they’re so simple to make, amazingly flavorful and perfect for a quick healthy weeknight meal.
-The tuna mixture has a richness to it from the olives, oil and cottage cheese but it’s super healthy: one serving (2 stuffed pepper halves) has only 220 calories, 23 grams of protein, 17 grams of carbs and 8 grams of fat.
+These stuffed peppers are so simple to make, amazingly flavorful and perfect for a quick healthy weeknight meal.
+The tuna mixture has a richness to it from the olives, oil and cottage cheese but it’s super healthy: one serving (2 stuffed pepper halves) has only 239 calories, 24 grams of protein, 18 grams of carbs and 9 grams of fat.

 With stats like that, this tasty recipe is definitely a keeper.
 I’m excited to have another recipe to add to my weeknight meal rotation.